Blog

 My Favorite Bites

 After visiting the Vermeer Exhibition with friends who live part-time in Amsterdam and part in Uzès, I joined them for an outstanding Turkish dinner at the Levant.
 The traditional Dutch pancakes and poffertjes at the Pancake Club and the street food I sampled for the next couple of days will stick with me forever — in more ways than one.
-Dinner at the “Chef’s Bar” at Midtown Grill was simply amazing.
+Dinner at the “Chef’s Bar” at Midtown Grill was simply excellent.

 If you would like to know more about the life and work of Vermeer, I strongly recommend you spend time here — the Rijksmuseum and the film and narrative by Stephen Frye.
 It’s a masterpiece of photography and storytelling.